 Watching Baby Swimming Class, Who is the Real Student – a Baby or the Parent?

-I teach both!
-I teach the children to be safe around the water, and I teach parents how to take care of their little ones in the water
+Believe it or not, both!
+Children learn to be safe around the water parents learn how to take care of their little ones in the water.

 Babies can enroll into a swim class as early three months.
 If they can keep their head up, they are ready to go.

 What Do Babies Learn In Swimming Classes First?

 I want children to learn how to be safe in the water.
 That’s why we use a lot of hand-arm manipulation.
 We manipulate their arms and their legs.
 We also sing the songs, so they know that it’s a good thing to be in the water.